gsidhu/buzee-tauri/logbook.md

 ## - Figure out how to make AltGr work same as Alt on Windows.
 ## - Check why app updater does not restart the app.
 ## - Check if app updater works on Windows.
-## - Show ignore list in settings.
-Allow user to modify there and bulk import/export list.
 ## - Add file type editor in settings.
 Similar to ignore list.
 ## - Show parsed file text in context menu.
 Later move it to Preview pane.

+- Showing Ignore List in settings.
+User can remove items from it.
+TODO: Add bulk import/export.
 - Added "Load More" button at end of results (only if #results > 50).
 TODO: It scrolls to back to top because the whole table is re-rendered because of the #key in resultTable.svelte.
 - Fixed minor bug in search function: negative query only wasn't eliminating based on filetype.
 - Fixed DB Stats.
 Shows correct numbers now.